-Detailed information about communication in the events with large number of people, psychosocial support and communication with group with special needs could stay apart of analysed dedicated CBRNe SOPs [8, 13-14].
+Detailed information about communication during the events with a large number of people, psychosocial support and communication with groups with special needs could stay apart of analysed dedicated CBRNe SOPs [8, 13-14].
 This could lead to neglecting this aspect in training or during operation.
-However, operational SOP remains handy only if is kept simple.
-The solution is proper training of all aspects of communication among responders and to the public which involves specifics of CBRNe environment (communication impairment in personal protective equipment - PPE, influence of intoxication etc.) and public including groups with special needs.
+However, an operational SOP remains handy only if is kept simple.
+The solution is proper training of all aspects of communication among responders and to the public which involves specifics of CBRNe environment (communication impairment in personal protective equipment - PPE, influence of intoxication, etc.) and public including groups with special needs.

-Information about warning of vulnerable groups are shown in the Figure 11.
-It is obvious from shared details that if there are some special procedures to warn person with special needs than these are limited to the TV broadcast in sign language.
-There is also possibility to send SMS to the people listed in database maintained by an agency.
-Czech law on FRS contains opportunity for people with special need to be listed in database at OPIC and they would be contacted in case of emergency.
-Registration of mobile number into warning systems maintained by local authorities is also common opportunity.
+Information about warning of vulnerable groups are shown in Figure 11.
+It is obvious from shared details that if there are some special procedures to warn persons with special needs than these are limited to the TV broadcast in sign language.
+There is also the possibility to send SMS to the people listed in a database maintained by an agency.
+Czech law on FRS contains opportunity for people with special needs to be listed in a database at OPIC and they would be contacted in case of an emergency.
+Registration of mobile numbers into warning systems maintained by local authorities is also a common way forward.